 Posts Tagged: open house

-Preparing monarch specimens for viewing in the Bohart Museum of Entomology.
+A collection of carabid beetles displayed at the Bohart Museum of Entomology.
 (Photo by Kathy Keatley Garvey)